 The Company's note receivable consists of an Advance Agreement and Secured Promissory Note that was executed on September 30, 2021 between the Company and BCP Partners Holdings, LP ("BCP") to lend funds to certain employees to be used to pay general partner commitments to certain funds managed by Bonaccord.
-This agreement provides for a note to BCP for \$5.0 million, of which \$2.8 million was drawn as of March 31, 2022 with a maturity date of September 30, 2031.
+This agreement provides for a note to BCP for \$5.0 million, of which \$2.8 million was drawn as of June 30, 2022 with a maturity date of September 30, 2031.
 The note will earn interest at the greater of (i) the applicable federal rate that must be charged to avoid imputation of interest under Section 1274(d) of the U.S. Internal Revenue Code and (ii) 5.5%.
 Interest will be paid on December 31st of each year commencing December 31, 2021, with any unpaid accrued interest being capitalized and added to the outstanding principal balance.
-There was no cash paid for interest as of December 31, 2021.
+There was no cash paid for interest as of December 31, 2021 and the outstanding balance was capitalized to the note receivable.
 Principal payments will be made periodically as mandatorily required payments from available cash flows at BCP.
-As of March 31, 2022 and December 31, 2021, the outstanding balance was \$2.8 million and \$2.6 million, respectively.
-The Company recognized interest income of \$0.1 million and \$0 for the three months ended March 31, 2022 and March 31, 2021, respectively.
+As of June 30, 2022 and December 31, 2021, the outstanding balance was \$2.8 million and \$2.6 million, respectively.
+The Company recognized interest income of \$0.1 million and \$0.1 million for the three and six months ended June 30, 2022.
+The Company recognized no interest income for the three and six months ended June 30, 2021, as the note did not yet exist.
 This is presented in other revenue on the Consolidated Statement of Operations.